Electrolux

 Possible Causes

-Faulty outdoor coil sensor, Defective reversing valve, Defrost control failure on PCB, Low refrigerant charge
+Faulty outdoor coil sensor, Defective reversing valve, Defrost control failure on the PCB, Low refrigerant charge

 How to Fix / Troubleshooting

-Safety: Do not attempt to chip ice off with sharp tools; you may damage the coil.
+Safety: Do not attempt to chip ice off with sharp tools, as this may damage the coil.

 Steps:

-- Turn off unit: Allow ice to melt naturally or use warm (not hot) water to assist.
+- Turn off unit: Allow ice to melt naturally or use warm (not hot) water to assist the process.

 - Clear airflow: Remove snow, leaves, and debris around the outdoor unit.

-- Observe defrost: After restarting in heating mode, check if the unit periodically enters defrost (fan stops, steam may appear).
-If not, the defrost system is likely faulty.
+- Observe defrost: After restarting in heating mode, check if the unit periodically enters defrost mode (fan stops, steam may appear).
+If not, the defrost system is likely defective.

-A technician should test the outdoor coil sensor, reversing valve operation, and defrost control logic.
+A technician should test the outdoor coil sensor, the operation of the reversing valve, and the defrost control logic.

 Advertisements